SunStarSys/www/content/essays/devops.md

 addition, each service we ran had an associated "runbook" to guide admins with their hands-on maintenance chores.

-The workflow was less than ideal- staff had to exercise hard-to-enforce *discipline* when deploying changes to production, by first committing to version control, logging into target server, updating its checkout, and potentially restarting the service &mdash; all of this toil performed by hand.
+The workflow was less than ideal: besides building our own FreeBSD ports trees into deployable packages from scratch, staff had to exercise hard-to-enforce *discipline* when deploying changes to production, by first committing to version control, logging into target server, updating its checkout, and potentially restarting the service &mdash; all of this toil performed by hand.
 In reality, most of the time sysadmins hacked directly on the target server and committed from that server's checkout, risking a lot of merge conflicts along the way as the tree was re-updated (either then,